 Every outgoing tide flushes shrimp, crabs, and baitfish from the marsh through drain points.
 Redfish learn these ambush spots and return repeatedly.
 Find a productive drain and fish it through multiple tide cycles before moving.

-Position yourself so you cast into the current flow.
-Redfish typically face into the current waiting for food to wash to them.
+Position yourself to cast into the current flow.
+Redfish typically face into current waiting for food to wash toward them.

 Spring